Skip to Content

 • Events section

-• The events section below is displayed based on permissions for the events resource, and like the resources section above, it is filtered by namespace and name.
+• The events section below is displayed based on permissions for the events resource, and like the resources section above, it is filtered and displayed by namespace and name.

-• However, having permissions for pods does not automatically show pods-related events.
-To view that screen, you must explicitly grant permissions for the events resource.
+• However, having permission for pods does not mean events related to pods are displayed, so to view that screen, you must explicitly grant permission for the events resource.

 • The events resource and pods resource are separate resources.
-Therefore, even if you grant only pods permissions while having permissions for events, you cannot query only events related to pods.
+Therefore, if you only grant permission for pods while having permission for the events resource, it does not mean only the history of events related to pods is retrieved.

 • Recommended spec

 The part that most affects 3rd-party client tool usage is verbs.
-Administrators specify the scope of resources users can access through apiGroups, resources, namespace, and name, and specify which APIs can be invoked via verbs.
+Administrators specify the scope of resources users can access through apiGroups, resources, namespace, and name, and specify which APIs can be called via verbs, but even if you set the resource scope well, if you do not properly configure the verb groupings, tool usage becomes difficult.
 Even if you set the resource scope well, using the wrong verb combinations makes tools hard to use.

 • View permissions